Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    }
  }
 ```
-You can refer this documentation for Internet Gateway.

-Terraform AWS Internet Gateway Resource

-Even after creating the Internet gateway, resources in subnets still don't have internet access.
+6] Even after creating the Internet gateway, resources in subnets still don't have internet access.
 This is because subnets don't know how to route traffic.
 So, we need to create a route table to tell the subnets where to route the traffic.
 In the route table, we define routes and then associate the table with the subnets.

 aws_4_rt.tf

 ```
  resource "aws_route_table" "myrt" {